Shingles and chickenpox (Varicella-zoster virus)

 Psychotherapy approaches, such as cognitive behavioral therapy, may help people learn how to cope with, and manage, their responses to pain.

-Certain surgical techniques in the brain or spinal cord attempt to block nerve centers associated with postherpetic neuralgia.
-These methods carry risk for permanent damage, however, and should be used only as a last resort when all other methods have failed and the pain is intolerable.
-Most studies indicate that surgery does not relieve PHN pain.
+Certain surgical techniques attempt to block nerve centers associated with postherpetic neuralgia.
+These methods carry risk and should be considered only when all other methods have failed and the pain is intolerable.

 - www.cdc.gov -- Centers for Disease Control and Prevention